theochem/horton/doc/tech_ref_gaussian_basis.rst

 .. math::
     \gamma_{\ell k}^{(m)} = \frac{(-1)^k}{2^\ell} \binom{\ell}{k}\binom{2\ell-2k}{\ell}\frac{(\ell-2k)!}{(\ell-2k-m)!}

-For the :math:`(x,y)`-dependence one has to following polynomials for the cosine and sine-like functions, respectively:
+For the :math:`(x,y)`-dependence one has to define following polynomials for the cosine and sine-like functions, respectively:

 .. math::